Heuserus/InfiniteAdjacentTerrainGeneration/readme.md

 To do this simply move them into ./iNNfer/fullImages

 Then inside ./iNNfer ,you call **python all.py** after the upsampling is done, stitch them back together with **python stitch.py**

+## Own work

+Only some of the scripts are my onw work.
+Most of the code belongs to the owners of their respective repositories.
+These scripts are my own work: to64.py to8bit.py terranize.py
+slicing.py
+RePaint/outpaintAll.py
+RePaint/chunkgen.py
+RePaint/combine.py
+guided-diffusion/sampleout.py
+iNNfer/stitch.py
+iNNfer/all.py